Microsoft Surface Laptop 3 13in review: Almost the perfect laptop

 The third-generation Surface Laptop is an amazing machine – with one big caveat

-Microsoft has slowly been expanding its lineup of first-party hardware over the last few years.
-Among the highlights is the Surface Laptop range – a series of lightweight, minimalist ultrabooks that beat the pants off the MacBook Air and even poses a serious challenge to the mighty XPS 13.
+Microsoft has built up quite a range of hardware over the last few years, and one of its best creations has been the Surface Laptop family – a series of slim, straightforward laptops that easily outperform the MacBook Air and even challenge Dell’s seductive XPS 13.

 Microsoft Surface Laptop 3 13in review: Design

-Still, it looks as elegant as ever and is just as portable as its predecessor.
-In fact, there’s less than 0.3mm separating the thickness from that of the Surface Laptop 3.
-At 1.3kg, it’s not the lightest laptop we’ve ever tested, but it’s certainly a bearable weight to carry around all day.
+Whichever you choose, the Surface Laptop looks as swish as ever, and is just as portable as its predecessor, with functionally identical dimensions and weight.
+At 1.3kg, it’s not the lightest laptop we’ve ever tested, but it’s not at all burdensome to carry around all day.

 Microsoft Surface Laptop 3 13in review: Display